-- How will I sequence teaching strategies and learning experiences to cover the curriculum content, ensure depth of learning, and support children's success in the assessment? - How do I include opportunities for all children to learn?
+- How will I sequence teaching strategies and learning experiences to cover the curriculum content, ensure depth of learning and support student success in the assessment? - · How do I include opportunities for all my students to learn?

 The order and detail in which the content descriptions are taught are programming decisions.
 The number of units planned may vary depending on local decisions about how to deliver or integrate the curriculum content.
 For example: